farukerdem34/hotfix-kvadra-touchpad-nixos/README.md

 }
 ```

-It appears that when an interrupt occurs, i2c_dw_isr cannot recognize it
+It appears that when an interrupt occurs, i2c_dw_isr fails to recognize it
-as its own (which may be normal; due to the asynchronous nature of
+as its own (which may be normal due to the asynchronous nature of
-interrupt delivery, spurious interrupts can occasionally happen) and
+interrupt delivery; spurious interrupts can occasionally occur) and
-returns IRQ_NONE.
+returns `IRQ_NONE`.
 This leads the kernel to consider the interrupt
 unhandled and disable it, resulting in the touchpad (and the entire I2C
 stack, though the touchpad issue is more noticeable) ceasing to
 function.